 - Curtains: Do you want a wall to divide the room but don’t have a knack for carpentry?
 No problem.
 Put up a curtain rod and hang a thick curtain to create a temporary, retractable wall.

 - Strategically Placed Furniture: It’s tempting to leave your living room area as open as possible.
-But using furniture to create “rooms” may actually make your space appear larger.
+However, using furniture to create “rooms” may actually make your space appear larger.
 For example, use the back of your couch or a desk as a “wall” to section out an office and a TV room.

 Curate Your Own Art Gallery